pratikksahu/FindingFalcone/Readme.md

 Finding Falcone is an Android application that follows the MVVM architectural pattern.
 It is designed to provide a user-friendly and responsive experience, with components that are aware of Android's lifecycle and configuration changes.

 ## Features
-List the key features of your Android app.

 - Material 3 UI
 - MVVM architecture for organized and testable code.